MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-agent-scripts.md

 | Agent script | Close conversation | Follow these steps to close a conversation | View | When you select the view icon, the system loads another agent script from the current agent script.
 In this sample, the another agent script is **Close conversation** script. |

 Similarly, the administrator can create more agent scripts as per your business scenarios.
-To learn more on how to configure, see [Guide agents with scripts](../../administrator/agent-scripts.md).
+To learn how to configure, see [Guide agents with scripts](../../administrator/agent-scripts.md).

 ## See also